‘Love and Hip Hop New York’: Amina Buddafly Not Ready To Divorce Peter Gunz, Says Yandy Smith Storyline Is Boring

 Amina explained that she isn’t on Love and Hip Hop New York this season mainly because she moved to Los Angeles and wasn’t around to film.
-She also told Domenick that she didn’t really want to be on Season 7 but that we’re going to see her a few times anyway.
+She also told Domenick that she didn’t really want to be in Season 7, but we’re going to see her a few times anyway.

 Based on the VH1 sneak peek for next week’s episode, it looks like Amina is going to show up and confront Peter Gunz.
 She’ll also be sitting down with Tara Wallace to talk to her about what is going on between them all.

 Amina also said that she was at the Love and Hip Hop New York Season 7 reunion show taping two weeks ago.
-She said that she will be wrapping up the love triangle storyline with Peter and Amina.
-She didn’t even know about Peter’s apology tour until she watched on TV and she did admit that she will tell everyone at the reunion that she’s not ready to divorce Peter.
-If he wants to divorce her and be with Tara Wallace then Amina says that Peter should do it.
-She doesn’t have a “reason to rush it” and Peter is the one who wants to be with someone else.
+She said that she would be wrapping up the love triangle storyline with Peter and Amina.
+She didn’t even know about Peter’s apology tour until she watched on TV, and she did admit that she will tell everyone at the reunion that she’s not ready to divorce Peter.
+If he wants to divorce her and be with Tara Wallace, then Amina says that Peter should do it.
+She doesn’t have a “reason to rush it,” and Peter is the one who wants to be with someone else.

 “I don’t have a reason right now to rush it,” Amina said about divorcing Peter.
 “We have a good relationship and I still love him very much and you know…it’s for the kids.”